OH1KH/cqrlog/README.md

+# THIS PAGE IS OUT OF ORDER !!
+LOOK AT CqrlogAlpha INSTEAD

 # CqrlogAlpha is a clone based on the work of OK2CQR & OK1RR.
 ## This repository is obsolete  !!!
 ----------------------------------------------------------------------------------------------------